 Admitted Riordan MBA Fellows are required to attend all monthly Saturday sessions.
 Riordan MBA Fellows are expected to exhibit a professional demeanor and actively participate in class discussions, community service projects, and all other program activities.
 Appropriate attire is required at all Riordan Programs functions.

-If admitted into the Riordan MBA Fellows Program, a required GMAT Diagnostic test of 450 and official transcripts will be needed by September 2014.
-Please not we are not requiring the offical GMAT, only the diagnostic.
+If admitted into the Riordan MBA Fellows Program, a required GMAT Diagnostic test of 450 and official transcripts will be needed by September 2015.
+Please note we are not requiring the offical GMAT, only the diagnostic.

 There is an application fee of $50 for all professional applicants.
 For all admitted Riordan Fellows, tuition for the 2017-2018 program year is tentatively set at $850.
 Classroom supplies and materials are provided at the monthly Saturday sessions; parking and cost of books excluded.